texturedesign/materials-dataset/README.rst

 Sources
 -------

 The script should work with many different sources of materials.
-It officially supports the following:
+It officially supports `AmbientCG <https://ambientcg.com/>`_ and `PolyHaven <https://polyhaven.com/>`_.
+There are multiple ways you can get access to the data:

+1. Browse materials manually from the websites and extract them into the ``#/data/`` folder.
-* `AmbientCG <https://ambientcg.com/>`_ — Subscribe to Patreon for cloud drive access.
+2. Subscribe to the project via Patreon for cloud drive access, add a symlink in ``#/data/``.
-* `PolyHaven <https://polyhaven.com/>`_ — For drive access, also subscribe to Patreon.
+3. Download the `sample .zip files <https://github.com/texturedesign/materials-dataset/releases/tag/v0.0>`_ and extract the archives inside the ``#/data/`` folder.

-NOTE: Once you have downloaded the files to disk, you may need to manually rename a few of them (for specific textures only) if there are warnings or errors.
+If you download the full drive content, you may need to manually rename a few of them (for specific textures only) if there are warnings or errors.

 Scripts